ajaycode265/restaurant_site/README.md

 - Code splitting with Next.js App Router
 - Fast page loads and interactions

-## 📞 Support

-For questions or support, please contact:
-- Email: info@kapruwanhotel.com
-- Phone: +1 (555) 123-4567

 ## 📄 License

 This project is proprietary and confidential.

 ---

-Built with ❤️ for Kapruwan Hotel